yuanqing/fastmatter/README.md

   }));
 ```

-Note that `cb` is called with the frontmatter `attributes`, while the document `body` is simply passed through the stream.
-Also, the `this` context of `cb` is the stream itself; this is useful if we want to change the flow of the stream depending on the parsed `attributes`.
+`cb` is called with the frontmatter `attributes`, while the document `body` is simply passed through the stream.
+Also note that the `this` context of `cb` is the stream itself; this is useful if we want to change the flow of the stream depending on the parsed `attributes`.

-(Note: Fastmatter merely separates the YAML frontmatter from the document body.
-Actual parsing of the YAML is handled by [JS-YAML](https://github.com/nodeca/js-yaml).)

 ## API